waprin/waprin.github.io/_posts/2022-10-14-why-im-building-navi.md

 I simply believe there’s a lot more that can be done with habit trackers and goal trackers than the basics.
 Many people want something simple, others are ok with a learning curve to unlock something powerful.
 Adobe Photoshop is not simple but many prefer it to MS Paint.
 Many helpful features in a habit tracker require complexity which is why I'm ok with complex features in Navigoals.

-As far as visual design, this is an area that’s important to me but it’s simply not my greatest strength.
-I think I have a good feel for UX design but I’m not a strong visual designer.
-I’d be interested in help from one, but I’m concerned I’d waste time describing what I want and iterating with the designer, waste time trying to figure out techniques to code up their design, and waste money on a product that’s rapidly iterating and will frequently need re-designs.
-So while I highly, highly value the talent of a good designer - I probably value it more than the vast majority of engineers do - it’s simply not a priority.
-With that said, if you’re a talented visual designer looking to sell freelancer services interested in working on Navigoals, please get in touch.
+As far as visual design, this is an area that’s important but it’s simply not my greatest strength.
+Long term, the visual design will be important, but short term, I want to focus on building the right set of tools to improve my own life instead of prioritizing looks.
+However, I highly value the talent of a good designer.
+If you’re a talented designer looking to sell freelancer services interested in working on Navigoals, please get in touch.

 ## I’m the right person to build it